arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/README.md

 ## Granting Access Levels

 In order to grant an access level to a user, you can assign one of three access levels for each database and one of three levels for each collection in a database.
-The server category access level for the user follows from the database access level in the `_system` database, it is *Administrate* if and only if the database access level is *Administrate*.
+The server access level for the user follows from the database access level in the `_system` database, it is *Administrate* if and only if the database access level is *Administrate*.
 Note that this means that database access level *Access* does not grant a user server access level *Administrate*.

 ### Default Database Access Level